pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

               ↑
         origin/master

-Commit `A` is where `origin/HEAD` (the remote master branch) is and `B`, `C`, `D` and `E` is the work I did on master directly and should moved to a feature branch.
+Commit `A` is where `origin/master` the remote master branch.
+Commit `B`, `C`, `D` and `E` are the commits that should be moved to a new feature branch.

-Since a branch in git is just a pointer this is can easily be done.
-Let us first create the new feature branch and call it `feature`.
-We do this now because it should have the same state as the current `master` branch.
+I start by creating the new feature branch and call it `feature`.
+This should set the state of the `feature` branch to the same state as the one currently checked out, in my case master.

     git branch feature

-Both `master` and `feature` point to the last commit `E`.
+Now I have the following situation where `master` and `feature` point to the same commit `E`.

                          feature
                           master